-Stars Shine At MET Gala, Showcasing Black Dandyism
+Stars Shine At Met Gala, Showcasing Black Dandyism

 "Superfine" is a rare Costume Institute exhibition to spotlight men and male fashion, and the first to focus on Black designers and artists.

-The MET Gala was first organized in 1948 and for decades was reserved for New York high society -- until Wintour transformed the party into a high-profile catwalk for the rich and famous in the 1990s.
+The Met Gala was first organised in 1948 and for decades was reserved for New York high society -- until Wintour transformed the party into a high-profile catwalk for the rich and famous in the 1990s.

 It remains a fundraiser for the Costume Institute.
-The famed Manhattan museum said Monday it expected to rake in $31 million this year.
+The famed Manhattan museum reported last year's edition raked in some $26 million.

 Legal Disclaimer: